Webinar Series | Real Life Research Institute

 Purpose of the webinar

-This webinar aims to recentre locally grounded adaptation in African climate responses by bringing together three complementary perspectives: evidence from a Sahel-focused climate-conflict-livelihoods synthesis; expert insight on climate misinformation and disinformation and their implications for adaptation governance; and lived experience from a local civil society leader working in high-risk communities in Sierra Leone.
+This webinar aims to recentre locally grounded adaptation in African climate responses by bringing together three complementary perspectives: evidence from a Sahel-focused climate-conflict-migration synthesis under the BAOBAB initiative; expert insight on climate misinformation and disinformation and their implications for adaptation governance; and lived experience from a local civil society leader working in high-risk communities in Sierra Leone.

 By bridging research, information integrity, and community-based practice, the webinar seeks to advance more context-responsive, trusted, and effective pathways for climate adaptation across Africa.